sophiemiddleton/Tutorial/README.md

 # Tutorial
-Code to use in tutorials for new users
+Code to use in tutorials for new users.

-Currently is an archive and not much is working.
+This code is currently being updated.
+Most of it compiles and runs now.
+Documentation is being prepared.